R1V3RJ1s/R1V3RJ1s.github.io/source/_posts/Installing-gcc-without-root-privilege-in-CentOS.md

 ### Troubleshooting

-1. Sometimes if you do `make` or `make install` in gcc download directory directly may cause error, so a better way is to create a new folder called `gcctemp` and do the congfiguration, building and installation step in this temporary folder.
+1. Sometimes if you do `make` or `make install` in gcc download directory directly may cause error, so a better way is to create a new folder called `gcctemp`, and do the congfiguration, building and installation step in this temporary folder.
 2. Remember to unset `LIBRARY_PATH` and `LD_LIBRARY_PATH` before configuration, or it will raise `LIBRARY_PATH shouldn't contain the current directory when building gcc` ERROR.
 3. In the configuration step, if you want to refer your `root` path in `--prefix` parameter you should use `$HOME` instead of `~`, or it will cause error.
 4. If you are installing gcc on a 64-bit system remember to add --disable-multilib flag, or it will cause error.